SalamaMama/.github/profile/README.md

 ## How to Use

 After initiating the frontend and backend servers, open http://localhost:5173 to access the Salama Mama web application.
 Users can engage with the interactive frontend for recommendations tailored to their needs.

-For immediate access, visit our live platform at [Salama Mama](https://salama-mama.vercel.app/)

 ## Contributing